puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_hash.md

 [method_env]: #environmentname

 Returns the name of the environment whose hiera.yaml called the function.
-Returns `undef` (in Puppet) or `nil` (in Ruby) if the function was called by the global hiera.yaml or a module hiera.yaml.
+Returns `undef` (in Puppet) or `nil` (in Ruby) if the function was called by the global or module layer.

 ### `module_name()`

 [method_module]: #modulename

 Returns the name of the module whose hiera.yaml called the function.
-Returns `undef` (in Puppet) or `nil` (in Ruby) if the function was called by the global hiera.yaml or an environment hiera.yaml.
+Returns `undef` (in Puppet) or `nil` (in Ruby) if the function was called by the global or environment layer.

 ### `interpolate(value)`

 [method_interpolate]: #interpolatevalue

+TODO does this take any kind of value, or just strings?
+Is it recursive, if it takes hashes etc.?

 Returns the provided value, but with any Hiera interpolation tokens (like `%{variable}` or `%{lookup('key')}`) replaced by their value.
 This lets you opt-in to allowing Hiera-style interpolation in your backend's data sources.